There’s a big difference between you cancelling your car insurance and your insurer cancelling.

 Sometimes insurers will “void” policies rather than cancelling them.
 There are a few differences between the two terms.

 Cancelling means your policy was valid when you bought it, but you did something after that broke the rules.
-Like adding modifications to your car, or not letting your insurer know that you changed jobs.
+Like adding cosmetic or performance car modifications, or not letting your insurer know that you changed jobs.

 Voiding and cancelling can both make it harder to get car insurance in the future.